 If things go bad, you may lose the ability to have water in your home the way that you’ve always depended on it in the past.

-The water must be stored away from any direct sunlight.
+Your water stores must be stored away from any direct sunlight.
 Warm water is an invitation for bacteria to grow and has the potential to make you sick.
 So you’ll need to keep the water stored in a cool area.

 After you get your supply in, you need to look over it often to make sure it remains viable.
 Water can be stored in plastic bottles or jugs.
 Wash the bottles, soda bottles or any clear jugs and then fill them with water from your home.